fabiosl/energy_broker/README.md

 energy_broker
 =============

-Energy broken prototype written in django
+Energy broker prototype written in django
 1 - You should have Python 2.7 and Django 1.6.2 installed.

 2 - You should create your database: